binaryberry/seal/README.md

 export GITHUB_EXCLUDE_LABELS="[DO NOT MERGE],Don't merge,DO NOT MERGE,Waiting on factcheck,wip"
-export GITHUB_EXCLUDE_REPOS="notmyproject,someotherproject" # Ensure these projects are *NOT* included export GITHUB_INCLUDE_REPOS="definitelymyproject,forsuremyproject" # Ensure *only* these projects will be included export SEAL_QUOTES="Everyone should have the opportunity to learn.
+export GITHUB_EXCLUDE_REPOS="notmyproject,someotherproject" # Ensure these projects are *NOT* included export GITHUB_INCLUDE_REPOS="definitelymyproject,forsuremyproject" # Ensure *only* these projects will be included export COMPACT=true # Use a more compact version of the seal output export SEAL_QUOTES="Everyone should have the opportunity to learn.
 Don’t be afraid to pick up stories on things you don’t understand and ask for help with them.,Try to pair when possible."
 ```